KillerMax4299/KillerMax4299/README.md

 - 👋 Hi, I’m Killermax
-- 👀 I’m a Java developer
+- 👀 I’m a Software developer
 - 🌱 I’m currently learning ...
+- languages - C# , Java, Kotlin, Python

 <!---
 KillerMax4299/KillerMax4299 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.